Ericsson/CodeCompass/doc/deps.md

 impossible to recover. **Please do NOT add a `sudo` in front of any `make` or other commands below, unless *explicitly* specified!**

-### ODB
+### ODB (for Ubuntu 18.04)
 ODB is an Object Relational Mapping tool, that is required by CodeCompass.
-We are using ODB 2.5 which is not part of the official Ubuntu repositories, so it needs to be built manually.
+For Ubuntu 18.04, the official release of ODB conflicts with the official compiler (GNU G++ 7) of the distribution.
+A newer version of ODB must be compiled manually.

 The ODB installation uses the build2 build system.
 (Build2 is not needed for CodeCompass so you may delete it right after the installation of ODB.)